Special Category (Non-Standard) Applicants

 Please note: Late applications are not accepted from Mature Students.

-International applicants from both within and from outside the EU are very welcome in CIT.
+International applicants from both within and from outside the EU are very welcome in MTU.

 This category includes GCE A-Level and AS Level, and GCSE/OLevel.

 The CAO form has a section for the description of other school-leaving exams, including those obtained outside Ireland.